sohaib575/Semester-gradebook/README.md

 # Semester-gradebook
-Interactive semester GPA &amp; CGPA target planner — tracks current SGPA, calculates the exact grade needed to hit a target CGPA, and visualizes your trajectory with Chart.js.
-Pure HTML/CSS/JS, no backend.
 An interactive, logic-driven web tool that helps university students track semester performance, plan future grade targets, run "what-if" scenarios, and visualize their CGPA trajectory across semesters.

-No backend, no build step, no dependencies to install — pure HTML, CSS, and vanilla JavaScript.
+No backend, no build step, no dependencies to install — pure HTML, CSS, and JavaScript.
 Open index.html and it runs.

-✨ Features
+Features
 1. Course Entry & SGPA Calculation
 Add/remove unlimited courses with name, credit hours, and letter grade Fully editable 4.0 grading scale (change any point value and everything recalculates)